Ellen Cushman

 Teaching

-All of my teaching is geared toward helping learners strive toward their educational goals, to learn to express and represent themselves, and to make a difference where it matters most to them.
+All of my teaching is geared toward helping learners strive toward their educational goals, to learn to express and represent themselves, and to make a difference where it matters most.
 Across all courses that I teach at the undergraduate and graduate levels, my main goal is to engage all of my students in learning through experiential, multimodal, activity-based pedagogies in a comfortably rigorous environment.
 I support students’ development as thinkers, writers, and composers through state-of-the-art curricula, a respectful, inclusive and challenging classroom climate, and an engaged and engaging pedagogy.
 I've taught youths as young as 5 and adults as old as 82 in community organizations, after-school projects, and summer programs with my tribe.

 Selected Graduate Classes

-Introduces interdisciplinary perspectives on issues, questions, and trends in literacy studies.
+Seminar in Language, Literacies, and Power Introduces interdisciplinary perspectives on issues, questions, and trends in literacy studies.
 Emphasizes literacy research taking place in communities, classrooms, and tribes, the class explores the mutually sustaining relationships between literacies, power, culture, and the expressive tools people use.

 Writing Research Surveys the research, writing, and thinking that's shaped the field of Composition and Rhetoric over the last 25 years.